Investigating aerosols as a way to reconcile K2-18 b JWST MIRI and NIRISS/NIRSpec observations: Reconciling NIRISS SOSS/NIRSpec G395H and MIRI LRS observations with aerosols

 In addition, photochemical hazes poor in nitrogen, as expected in H$_2$-dominated sub-Neptune atmospheres, present significant absorption features attributed to C-H stretching (3.4 - 3.7 $\mu$m) and bending (6.7 - 7.2 $\mu$m) resonances \citep{Drant2025} which partly overlap with the bands of gaseous methane and thus could be also one of the gases consistent with the K2-18 b observations.
 Similar absorption bands would also be expected for methane clouds making them also consistent with the observed absorption features.

-The log-evidence results in Table \ref{tab: nirret} indicate a strong preference for all models compared to a flat line.
-This is driven by the NIRISS SOSS/NIRSpec G395H data, which have already been confirmed to contain significant spectral features, most notably CH$_4$.
+The combined analysis is driven by the NIRISS SOSS/NIRSpec G395H data, which have already been confirmed to contain significant spectral features, most notably CH$_4$, contrary to the MIRI LRS data.
 This is further supported by the retrieved metallicity, which remains consistent with values obtained using only NIRISS SOSS/NIRSpec G395H data (approximately 40 with a free-chemistry model).

 We also observe that the combined analysis does not improve the CO$_2$ detection, which is expected since CO$_2$ has no noticeable feature in the mid-IR, and shows even less support for C$_2$H$_4$ compared to retrievals based solely on MIRI LRS data.
+The retrieved abundance of CH$_4$ is also consistent with previous data reduction analysis from \citet{Luque2025} (see Figure \ref{fig: corner_plot_free}).

 For the tholins retrievals, the log-evidence values in Table \ref{tab: nirret} reveal discrepancies depending on the specific tholins data used.
 These discrepancies are explained by the variability in the strength and position of absorption features between the different datasets.
 One dataset in particular, tholins exo1, is strongly favored.
 Unlike the others, except for tholins exo2, tholins exo1 lacks features associated with nitrogen bonds and instead shows only –CH$_x$ signatures.
 The tholins exo2, although produced from a similar gas composition, exhibits C=C absorption features which are not observed in the K2-18 b observations.
 Only the C-H haze features of the tholins exo1 are consistent with the observed spectral features, especially the 7$\mu$m band previously attributed to DMS and DMDS by \citet{Madhusudhan2025}.
 The contributions of the various tholins datasets to the retrieved spectra are shown in Figure \ref{fig: contrib_tholins}, highlighting the spectral specificity of tholins exo1.
 The different Titan tholins datasets, including the one of \cite{Khare1984} used in the previous work of \cite{Wogan2024}, are not as favored as exo1 which is explained by the stronger absorbing power of these hazes produced in N$_2$-rich gas mixtures and the different N-H, C$\equiv$N, C=N absorption features which are not consistent with the K2-18 b observations.
 This analysis emphasizes the importance of the haze refractive index, especially the imaginary part of the refractive index that reflects absorption, since it influences the retrieval and can help rule out some haze composition based on the observed features at longer wavelengths.